 Quick Answer

 Yes, salt pools absolutely need stabilizer (cyanuric acid or CYA).
-In fact, salt water pools require higher stabilizer levels than traditional chlorine pools - typically 70-80ppm compared to 30-50ppm for regular pools.
+In fact, salt water pools require similar stabilizer levels to traditional chlorine pools - typically 30-50ppm.
 This higher level is necessary because salt water generators produce chlorine continuously, and without adequate protection from UV rays, this chlorine will be destroyed quickly by sunlight.

 Step-by-Step Guide to Managing Stabilizer in Salt Pools